andleb/Approaching-an-unknown-communication-system/README.md

 ## License

-All content in this repository is licensed under the [MIT license](LICENSE).
+All content in this repository is licensed under the [BSD 3-Clause License](LICENSE).
 Andrej Leban